Methods of payment Abuse

 netbios name = my_server

 If the problem persists, try installing and configuring the Avahi service.
-It will allow your Samba server to be displayed in a network environment in Nautilus.
+It will allow your Samba server to show up in the network environment in Nautilus.

 sudo apt install avahi-daemon avahi-utils

-Next, start the service and add it to the startup:
+Next, start the service and add it to your autoloader:

 sudo systemctl enable avahi-daemon